SebastianJ/httply/README.md

 Httply is a lightweight wrapper around Faraday to support automatic randomization of proxies and user agents, amongst other things.

-Randomized proxy switching support is provided by the [proxied](https://github.com/SebastianJ/proxied) gem and randomized user agent is provided by the [agents](https://github.com/SebastianJ/agents) gem.
+Randomized proxy switching support is provided by the [proxied](https://github.com/SebastianJ/proxied) gem and randomized user agent support is provided by the [agents](https://github.com/SebastianJ/agents) gem.

 Randomized/automatic proxy switching is currently only supported in conjunction with the [proxied](https://github.com/SebastianJ/proxied) gem.
 Manual proxy support is obviously supported irregardless of using [proxied](https://github.com/SebastianJ/proxied) or not.